TritonDataCenter/rfd/rfd/0024/README.md

 combined with the aggregate score for that server from previous steps.
 Perhaps a simple multiplication will suffice, but normalisation will then be desirable at every plugin step to keep server scores nicely distributed between 0 to 1.

+Tangentially:

+Locality hints for provisioning need to be exposed through adminui and portal.
+Hints also need to support tags, not just VM UUIDs.